 An active connection is represented by a communication object.
-A communication object contains a pointer to a single communication descriptor, its corresponding function table, and any additional state information needed to represent the connection.
-For example, a communication object for a TCP connection would contain the file descriptor for the TCP socket.
+A communication object contains the information found in a single communication descriptor, a pointer to the function table corresponding to that descriptor, and any additional state information needed to represent the connection.
+For example, a communication object for a TCP connection contains the file descriptor for the TCP socket.

-Finally, a global pointer contains context and address information for the location being pointed to, a pointer to the communication descriptor table for the context being referenced and a communication object to represent the communication method currently being used by the pointer.
-Communication objects are shared among global pointers that reference the same context and use the same communication method.
+Finally, a startpoint contains context and address information for the link's endpoint, a pointer to the communication descriptor table for the context being referenced, and a communication object representing the communication method currently being used by the pointer.
+Communication objects are shared among startpoints that reference the same context and use the same communication method.

-When a global pointer is created in a context, the communication descriptor table representing the methods supported by that context is attached to the global pointer along with a communication object referencing the "local" communication method.
-When the global pointer is transferred to another context, this descriptor table is passed with it.
-Hence, any context receiving a global pointer also receives the information required to communicate to the referenced context.
-Before a global pointer can be used, one of the methods specified in its descriptor table must be selected and that method used to construct a communication object.
-Subsequent operations on the global pointer then occur via the communication object.
+When a startpoint is created in a context, the communication descriptor table representing the methods supported by that context is attached to the startpoint along with a communication object referencing the "local" communication method.
+When the startpoint is transferred to another context, this descriptor table is passed with it.
+Hence, any context receiving a startpoint also receives the information required to communicate to the referenced endpoint.
+Before a startpoint can be used, one of the methods specified in its descriptor table must be selected and that method used to construct a communication object.
+Subsequent operations on the startpoint then occur via the communication object.
 The techniques used to select a communication method are discussed below.
-Note that this technique allows us to change dynamically the communication method used by a specific global pointer simply by constructing a new communication object and storing a reference to that object in the global pointer.

-The global pointer mechanisms that we have described are very general but make global pointers rather heavyweight entities.
+Note that this technique allows us to change dynamically the communication method used by a specific startpoint, simply by constructing a new communication object and storing a reference to that object in the startpoint.
+The mechanisms that we have described are very general and hence powerful, but make startpoints rather heavyweight entities.
 While this situation is acceptable in a wide-area context, where the cost of communicating a few tens of bytes of descriptor table is insignificant, it can be unacceptable in more tightly coupled systems.
-However, it is possible to recognize special cases in which a default descriptor table is being used, as is often the case for global pointers between nodes in a single MPP.
-In such situations, a descriptor table need not be attached to the global pointer, thereby reducing the overhead associated with manipulating global pointers.
+Fortunately, it is possible to recognize special cases in which a default descriptor table is used repeatedly, as is often the case with communication links between nodes within a parallel computer.
+In such situations, the size of a startpoint and the cost of manipulating it can be reduced significantly by not attaching a descriptor table.